H2-data/Steam_Data_Evaluation/README.md

 <img width="1127" height="212" alt="image" src="https://github.com/user-attachments/assets/885c31d4-dc13-4af4-a473-9c72d0acb347" />

+Based on these visuals, it appears that player count follows revenue very closely.
+This is supported by the fact that the overall average price of videogames doesn't fluctuate very much.
+The only exception to this matching trend is 2023.

+There isn't a strong relationship between number of games released and their average price.
+More and more games have been released each year without fail, but average price remains between 6-7 dollars.

+Action, Adventure and RPG games have high revenue compared to the number of games.
+Indie and Casual games are the opposite, they lack revenue results despite high distributions.
+For Indie games, the trend isn't necessarily negative.
+Indie studios are numerous and Indie games are the most dominant overall genre, and have a lower ceiling for creation, leading to more dubious financial results.
+Casual games have no such excuse, and might not be a good fit for these initial releases.

 ### **Analyst Comments:**

 - When looking over these numbers, it's important to note that 'Genre' and 'Tag' statistics regarding revenue should be taken with a grain of salt, as there are more genre descriptions than games themselves multipled by the raw videogame revenue.
 The most reliable statistic is the count of genres.